 When the healthcare professional has gathered the amount of blood needed for the tests, they’ll withdraw the needle and place pressure on the puncture wound until the bleeding stops.
 They will then place a small bandage over the wound.

-Side effects and aftercare
+Side effects and aftercare:

-During the days immediately after the blood draw, you may notice slight bruising or soreness at the area where the needle was inserted.
+During the days immediately after the blood draw, you may notice slight bruising or soreness in the area where the needle was inserted.
 Placing an ice pack on the affected site or taking an over-the-counter pain reliever can help ease your discomfort.

 If you experience a great deal of pain, or if the area around the puncture becomes red and swollen, follow up with your doctor immediately.
 These could be signs of an infection.

 The best way to initially test thyroid function is to measure the TSH level in a blood sample.
 Changes in TSH can serve as an “early warning system” – often occurring before the actual level of thyroid hormones in the body becomes too high or too low.
 A high TSH level indicates that the thyroid gland is not making enough thyroid hormone (primary hypothyroidism).
-The opposite situation, in which the TSH level is low, usually indicates that the thyroid is producing too much thyroid hormone (hyperthyroidism).
-Occasionally, a low TSH may result from an abnormality in the pituitary gland, which prevents it from making enough TSH to stimulate the thyroid (secondary hypothyroidism).
-In most healthy individuals, a normal TSH value means that the thyroid is functioning properly.

 T4 is the main form of thyroid hormone circulating in the blood.
 A Total T4 measures the bound and free hormone and can change when binding proteins differ (see above).
 A Free T4 measures what is not bound and able to enter and affect the body tissues.
 Tests measuring free T4 – either a free T4 (FT4) or free T4 index (FTI) – more accurately reflect how the thyroid gland is functioning when checked with a TSH.